Email Validation Testing: Test 9 Different Types of Emails

 Emails Trigger points:

-Below are few other points for failure:
+Below are a few other points for failure:

 • Email server is down for a long time

 • The algorithm to find a short route to reach the user is not working correctly and takes very long time to reach the user, by that time maybe it would have crossed the specified time set to reach the user.
-This is usually called increased number of hops
+This is usually called an increased number of hops

 Localization Scope for Emails testing